brexhq/result/README.md

 ## Known Problems

-- Incorrect specs on macros according to dialyzer, but they are very useful in documentation.
 - Credo complains pipe chain is not started with raw value when preceeded by `~>`.

 ## Installation